A risk response that means that the organization takes the chance that the risk will occur, with full impact on objectives if it does.

 Outcomes perceived as negative by one or more stakeholders.
 Dis-benefits are actual consequences of an activity whereas, by definition, a risk has some uncertainty about whether it will materialise.

-for an opportunity.
+A risk response for an opportunity.
 Enhancement of an opportunity refers to both the realisation of an opportunity and achieving additional gains over and above the opportunity.

 This is calculated by multiplying the average impact by the probability percentage.